Natfan/work/btec/u7/a3/writeup.markdown

 Another policy that we follow at UTCISP is the usage of email.
 Email sent via official domains such as `UTCISP.org` must use professional wording and contain no vulgar or inappropriate material that could damage the company's reputation.
 Any emails sent by any staff member that are not work related or place UTCISP in a bad light will have their internet privileges revoked and may face termination.
 Any emails viewed or received on company property must be workplace appropriate and must not compromise the systems of UTCISP.
 Any damage caused by emails opened on company property will be considered the fault of the user that opened them, and may result in docking of pay or termination, depending on the severity of the attack.
 Also, unwanted emails must be deleted, and the recycling bin must be wiped periodically.
 <img src="http://www.freeiconspng.com/uploads/email-icon--100-flat-vol-2-iconset--graphicloads-18.png" width="25%">

-Another thing to note is the **Data Protection Act of 1998**.
+Another thing to note is the Data Protection Act of 1998.
 This act must be used in accordance with IT system moderation as it is a legal document that states how data must be protected.
 The following is a brief summary taken from https://www.gov.uk/data-protection/the-data-protection-act/

 >The Data Protection Act controls how your personal information is used by organizations, businesses or the government.
 >